ivario123/RnR/README.md

 ## Learning outcomes

-In this (final) lab, we will introduce references.
+In this lab, we introduce references.
 At a minimum your interpreter `vm.rs` should correctly handle references, local scopes and passing of arguments as references.
 To that end you may assume all variables (and references) to be mutable.
 In case of ill-formed programs, your interpreter may return with an error (or even panic).

-The type checker `type_check` should at a minimum reject programs with ill formed types (without regard to life-times, mutability and aliasing).
+The type checker `type_check.rs` should at a minimum reject programs with ill formed types (without regard to life-times, mutability and aliasing).

 Optionally (towards higher grades) you can: